vssukharev/bindgen.c3l/README.md

 ### Main API

 Main library function is `bg::translate_headers`.
 It takes `header_file_names` parse them, translates each entity via the corresponding `BGTransFn` function, a set of which is passed through the `trans_callbacks` parameter; all other parameters are passed as a `BGOptions` struct.
-Note that each `trans_callbacks` member (basically each `BGTransFn`) should return a string, *allocated* via an accepting allocator; it also works even if we return regular string literals - we must do `"mystring".copy(allocator)` unless it may cause undefined behaviour. **WARNING**: `bg::translate_headers` is not tested for usage on multiple threads yet.
+Note that each `trans_callbacks` member (basically each `BGTransFn`) should return a string, *allocated* via an accepting allocator; it also works even if we return regular string literals - we must do `"mystring".copy(allocator)` otherwise it may cause undefined behaviour. **WARNING**: `bg::translate_headers` is not tested for usage on multiple threads yet.

 ### String API